 In addition to falling in love with all of the little doors in the alleys, we went to 4 different bars.
 Most bars are only about 142 square feet…that’s enough to hold about 10 people at a time.
 There’s really no other seating other than stools lined up at a bar.
 Often there are cover charges to get into each small space.

 When you do go into the narrow bar and sit down – you honestly feel like you have sat down at a table and are sharing a drink with the bartender…it’s intimate.
 The bartenders are often very talkative…after all, they only have a few people to attend to at one time, so you are the center of attention.

-As you walk around you will notice that some of the bars say ‘no foreigners’ of ‘private’…that’s right…these bars are just for locals and they aren’t accepting any new patrons – especially tourists.
-Of course, this made me want to go in them even more…but I had to respect the culture.
+As you walk around you will notice that some of the bars say ‘no foreigners’ or ‘private’…that’s right…these bars are just for locals and they aren’t accepting any new patrons – especially tourists.
+Of course, this made me want to go to them even more…but I had to respect the culture.